mailjet/api-documentation/guides/_getting-started.md

 ###API in a Nutshell

 The Mailjet API is designed to be <a href="http://en.wikipedia.org/wiki/Representational_state_transfer" target="_blank">RESTful compliant</a>.
 This means that the API communicate over HTTP (including the use of HTTP verbs) .
 The API allows you to create, read, update and delete (<a href="http://en.wikipedia.org/wiki/CRUD" target="_blank">CRUD</a>) resources.
-Also, each single resource has a URI (Unique Resource Identifier) to help access it's properties.
+Also, each single resource has a URI (Unique Resource Identifier) to help access its properties.

 The CRUD methods on the Mailjet API correspond to HTTP's verbs <code>POST</code>, <code>GET</code>, <code>PUT</code> and <code>DELETE</code>, so that depending on the resources and providing you have the access rights, you can do the following :